1998 Regular Session

 A CONCURRENT RESOLUTION PROPOSING AN AMENDMENT TO THE MISSISSIPPI CONSTITUTION OF 1890, TO PROVIDE FOR THE REPEAL OF SECTION 48 WHICH PROVIDES THAT LEGISLATORS SHALL BE PRIVILEGED FROM ARREST DURING THE LEGISLATIVE SESSION EXCEPT FOR CERTAIN CRIMES.

 BE IT RESOLVED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI, That the following amendment to the Mississippi Constitution of 1890 is proposed to the qualified electors of the state:

-Amend Section 100, Mississippi Constitution of 1890, to read as follows:
+Repeal Section 48, Mississippi Constitution of 1890 which reads as follows:

-BE IT FURTHER RESOLVED, That this amendment shall be submitted to the qualified electors at an election to be held on the first Tuesday after the first Monday of November 1997, as provided by Section 273 of the Constitution and by law.
+BE IT FURTHER RESOLVED, That this amendment shall be submitted to the qualified electors at an election to be held on the first Tuesday after the first Monday in November 1998, as provided by Section 273 of the Constitution and by law.